Bruce Hurst: 1986: World Series

 Hurst had gone 42–46 with a 4.59 ERA with the Red Sox before his breakthrough 1986 season, on a staff anchored by Cy Young Award winner Roger Clemens.
 Hurst posted a 2.99 ERA with 13 victories despite spending six midsummer weeks on the disabled list with a pulled groin.
 The Red Sox won the American League East by 5.5 games over the New York Yankees to head to the 1986 American League Championship Series against the California Angels.
 Hurst went 1–0 with a 2.40 ERA in two starts in the ALCS won by the Sox in seven games.

 Hurst pitched brilliantly in the World Series, holding the New York Mets to just four hits in the Game 1 pitchers' duel with Ron Darling won 1–0 by the Red Sox.
 In Game 5, Hurst pitched a complete game victory to give Boston a 3–2 lead in the Series.

-With Boston leading 5–3 in the 10th inning of Game 6, the Mets were down to their last out with no one on base.
-A Red Sox World Series victory seemed likely as the Shea Stadium scoreboard was set to display "Congratulations Boston Red Sox, 1986 World Champions."
-Hurst had been selected as the World Series Most Valuable Player, until the Mets rallied to win the game with three runs, forcing a decisive Game 7.
+Prior to the Mets' historic rally in Game 6 to win the game and even the series, a vote had been taken for World Series Most Valuable Player, with Hurst set to receive the award based on his performances in his two prior starts.
+However, with the postponement of Game 7 by one night due to heavy rain that washed through the New York metropolitan area following Game 6, Hurst received a third start in the series when Boston manager John McNamara, who had originally planned to start Oil Can Boyd in the decisive game, decided to hand him the ball on three days' rest.

-Oil Can Boyd was originally slated to be the Game 7 starter for Boston, but when the game was delayed a day by rain, manager John McNamara turned to Hurst.
-Hurst gave up just one hit through five innings, however, the Mets came back with three runs in the sixth to tie the game.
-Hurst got a no-decision as he handed the ball over to the bullpen.
-The Mets won the World Championship, and Ray Knight received MVP honors.
+Hurst again pitched well early on, only giving up a single to Ray Knight] through five innings while the Red Sox staked him to a 3-0 lead after recording solo home runs by Dwight Evans and Rich Gedman and an RBI single by Wade Boggs in the second inning.
+But in the sixth, the Mets rallied to tie the game with Keith Hernandez driving in two runs with a single and Gary Carter recording a fielder's choice to score the tying run.
+Hurst would leave the game after that inning and ultimately recorded a no decision as the Mets added five more runs over the next two innings to win the game and the series; Knight would usurp Hurst as the MVP when the final vote was tallied.